CUgriffinlab/gnomes-submission/docs/source/tutorial.rst

 #.
 You MUST register your team with the competition hosts.
 Please email cugriffinlab@gmail.com with:

 	* Your team name
-	* The names of all teammates
+	* The names of all teammates (limit 2 members per team)
 	* The GitHub usernames of all teammates.
 If you do not have a GitHub account, create one `here <https://github.com/join>`_.

 #.
 This competition will use `github <https://github.com/about>`_ to track submissions and `docker <https://docs.docker.com/get-started/overview/>`_ to ensure consistency/fairness of simulation enviornments accross participants.
 Do not worry if this is your first time hearing about either of these, we will be providing step-by-step instructions for their usage.